BingranLIU/BrandonLIU/_pages/about.md

   - /about/
   - /about.html
 ---
-I currently serve as an AI Engineer at Z.ai([Z.ai](https://z.ai)), where my primary responsibilities include the global deployment and implementation of the Tsinghua GLM large language model framework.
-My work centers on advancing the practical application and operational deployment of large language models across diverse contexts.
+I am currently employed as an AI Engineer at leading large language model company Z.ai([Z.ai](https://z.ai)), where my primary responsibilities encompass the global deployment and implementation of the Tsinghua GLM large language model framework, along with the application of AI technologies.
+My work focuses on the practical implementation of large language model capabilities in global contexts.

-My academic background includes a Bachelor’s degree in Information Management and Information Systems from Harbin Institute of Technology.
-I am currently pursuing a Master’s in Financial Big Data through a joint program between Tsinghua University’s School of Economics and Management and the Shenzhen International Graduate School.
-I have been selected for the Erasmus Mundus Joint Master Degree Programme with an Erasmus+ scholarship.
+I obtained my Bachelor's degree in Information Management and Information Systems from the Harbin Institute of Technology.
+I am presently pursuing a Master's degree in Financial Big Data through a collaborative program between the School of Economics and Management at Tsinghua University and the Shenzhen International Graduate School.
+I have been selected for the Erasmus Mundus Joint Master Degree Programme and have been awarded a scholarship (Erasmus+).

-Professionally, I previously worked as an Algorithm Engineer at a Fortune Global 500 company, where I specialized in data mining and machine learning algorithm engineering.
-This experience, followed by my role at a large model company, has honed my expertise in deploying large-scale models for edge computing, developing real-time communication protocols for multimodal systems, designing multi-agent architectures, and creating intelligent marketing solutions.
-I have contributed significantly to key projects including the Samsung Bixby AI initiative and the National Sovereignty Large Model.
+Prior to my current position, I served as an Algorithm Engineer at a publicly-listed Fortune Global 500 corporation, responsible for machine learning algorithm research.
+My technical expertise encompasses the application of large-scale models in edge computing environments, real-time communication protocols for multimodal models, multi-agent system architecture, and intelligent marketing solutions.
+I have been a key contributor to significant projects, including the Samsung Bixby AI initiative and the National Sovereignty Large Model Project.

 Research Interests:
 ------